selinajcheng/Research/progress.md

 - [X] Document the different prompts used

 ### 2025-08-10 (Sunday)
 - **Lesson learned**: make sure you've saved everything and at least commit before exiting your tmux session *safely*.
 Do not have the same instance occur in which your SSH session terminates and you can no longer save your work.
-Spend a few seconds and save 45 minutes' worth of hassle and stress.
+Spend a few seconds and save 45 minutes' worth of hassle and stress (hmm... oddly specific 🤔).

 ### 2025-08-07 (Thursday)
 - **To be kept in mind for the future if doing human studies**: Need to account for the possibility of simply "getting better at the game" through familiarity.